-John Michael “Mike” Parker is of counsel at Taylor Porter, practicing law since 1978.
-Mr. Parker received his Bachelor of Science and Juris Doctor from Louisiana State University.
+John Michael “Mike” Parker is Of Counsel at Taylor Porter.
+Mr. Parker received his B.S. and J.D. from Louisiana State University.
 Upon graduation, Mr. Parker was commissioned into the U.S. Army Reserve as second lieutenant.
 Mr. Parker’s practice areas include complex civil litigation, toxic torts class action, insurance, products liability, admiralty, and maritime law.